config-i1/greybox/README.md

 ### Exogenous variables transformation functions
 1. xregExpander - function produces lags and leads of the provided data.
 2. xregTransformer - function produces non-linear transformations of the provided data (logs, inverse etc).
 3. xregMultiplier - function produces cross-products of the variables in the matrix.
-Could be useful when exploring interraction effects of dummy variables.
+Could be useful when exploring interaction effects of dummy variables.

 ### The data analysis functions
 1. cramer - calculates Cramer's V for two categorical variables.
 Plus tests the significance of such association.